Dark Circles Under Eyes

 • Deep Tear Troughs: Some people simply naturally have deep hollows under the eye, which casts a dark shadow in the area.

 • Heredity: Dark circles can run in the family, too.
 Some are born with darker pigmentation in the dermal layer, which creates the dark, bluish-black shade beneath the eyes.
-This is especially common amongst African-Americans, Southeast Asians and Southern Italians.
+This is especially common among African-Americans, Southeast Asians and Southern Italians.

 • Fair Skin: Blood that passes through the veins is more likely to show through on fair, transparent skin.
 Under the eyes, this produces that dark blue tint.

 • Excessive Sun Exposure: At the same time, excess exposure to the sun can also aggravate the area and exacerbate the appearance of dark circles.
-Consider it one more reason to avoid those harmful UV rays!
+Consider it one more reason to avoid those harmful UV rays.

-Comment on Dark Circles Under Eyes
+Dealing with Dark Circles Under Eyes